Sure, they can help you get college credit and make your transcript more impressive. But are AP tests hard?

 The answer isn't an easy yes or no. You need to consider many factors, including your own academic strengths, your school, and national score statistics.
 We'll guide you through these different factors and help you decide for yourself how hard AP tests will be!

 There are two factors to consider when deciding how hard an AP subject is: the difficulty of the AP exam itself, and how the AP class is taught at your high school.
 Your score on the exam will affect whether you can get college credit for the class.
 Your grade in the class will affect your GPA and overall transcript impressiveness.

 For example, if you're wondering, "Is AP Biology hard?", the answer depends on a few factors.
 AP Biology could be a very tough course at one high school but an easy A at another, depending on the teacher and curriculum.

 The exams, however, are pretty similar year to year.
 Some are harder than others, though your experience will depend on your personal strengths.

 In general, all AP classes are challenging and the exams are difficult, since they're meant to be at the same level of an introductory college class.
-But we will explore some factors that could make an AP class and test harder or easier.
+That said, we'll explore some factors that could make an AP class and test harder or easier.

-How Hard Is It to Pass the Exam?
+How Hard Is It to Pass an AP Exam?